swisschain/Sirius.ValidatorApi.Docs/source/includes/_api_usage.md

 ## Data encryption

 Some data is passed in encrypted form.
-For symmetrical encryption `AES` algorythm is used.
-For assymetrical encryption `RSA-PKCS1` algorythm is used.
+For symmetrical encryption `AES` algorithm is used.
+For asymetrical encryption `RSA-PKCS1` algorithm is used.

-Parameters of `AES` algorythm are:
+Parameters of `AES` algorithm are:

 * Key bits size: `256`
 * Nonce bits size: `128`

-Parameters of `RSA-PKCS1` algorythm are:
+Parameters of `RSA-PKCS1` algorithm are:

 * Public exponent: `3`
 * Strength: `1024`